 However, these too only demonstrate that, even when the economy goes to the dogs, the markets obliviously keep on rising, especially when governments, corporations and their respective institutional minions (read: central banks) dedicate the economy to keeping those markets afloat rather than – as a rational and even slightly moralistic human being would expect – the other way around.

-The above is, of course, subject to due diligence: even an avowed technician would not be as callous as to invest in a stock before examining whether the issuing company is viable – fundamental research – or a commodity or currency before checking up if the issuing country is not about to be subsumed by a major regional power.
+The above is, of course, subject to due diligence: even an avowed technician would not be as callous as to invest in a stock before examining whether the issuing company is viable – fundamental research – or a A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... or A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... before checking up if the issuing country is not about to be subsumed by a major regional power.

 Consequently, this may not be the best time to invest in the Hong Kong Dollar, for example; conversely – considering the absurdity of the current US administration, China’s experiments with its crypto Renminbi and the fact that more and more international transactions are being closed with the fiat version thereof (all fundamental considerations) – investing in the Chinese currency could be a good idea if it were feasible.

 However, given that market cycles seem to exist and that human action is subject to cyclical moods and fears, technical analysis, which seeks to spot these patterns and monetise them, should theoretically prove itself with assets that are subject to the short-term but pre-ordained whims of human reaction to the news cycle.

 Day Trading Strategies that Work